VladimirBond/GraphQL/README.md

 The goal of this project is to build an API for to show notifications on message board.
 Notifications is short posts, that contain a reference and description put an by user.
-This project is for testing, learning new tehnologies in client-server interaction on GraphQL
+This project is for testing, learning new tehnologies in client-server interaction on GraphQL via GraphQL Playground

 ## Used library